-How to Grow Pole Beans
+How to Grow and Care for Pole Beans

-- Soil: Cultivate the soil to a depth of eight to 10 inches, removing rocks, roots and other debris.
+Soil: Cultivate the soil to a depth of eight to 10 inches, removing rocks, roots and other debris.
 Amend with organic matter, such as compost or aged manure.
 Typically, a two to the inch layer spread over the soil and worked into the top six inches is adequate, but it depends on the condition of your soil.
 Beans prefer rich organic soil that drains well.

-- Water: Water the newly planted seeds to moisten the soil, but avoid over watering.
+Water: Water the newly planted seeds to moisten the soil, but avoid over watering.
 Soil should be moist, but not soggy.
 Keep the soil moist until seedlings appear in five to seven days.
 Reduce watering to once or twice a week or whenever the soil feels dry to the touch one inch below the surface.

-- Mulch: Mulch around the base of pole beans with grass clippings or straw to maintain moisture and prevent weeds.
+Mulch: Mulch around the base of pole beans with grass clippings or straw to maintain moisture and prevent weeds.
 Otherwise, keep weeds under control by handpicking or with sharp hoe.

-- Harvest: Harvest pole beans as soon as the pods are large enough to eat.
+Harvest: Harvest pole beans as soon as the pods are large enough to eat.
 The size of the pods depends on the cultivars grown, while many reach a length of six to eight inches, some variety may reach a length of 10 to 12 inches.

 Learn how to make a Rustic Cedar Teepee for your pole beans.